lewmoore/RateMeFT/README.md

 Deployed application is at http://ratemeft-env.mfmi26kh72.eu-west-1.elasticbeanstalk.com/

 The introduction of a local MongoDB database seems to have affected the deployment and as such doesn't seem to be sending the POST request to the success page.
-However this does work in localhost.
-I believe this is something to do with the Security Groups in my ElasticBeanstalk application and is something that I am currently investigating.
+However this does work in localhost with the Mongo shell open.
+This is something I am investigating.

 #### Brief:
 Build a website hosted on the cloud that stores a rating score for FT.com.
 Provide a diagram of your site architecture showing key components that illustrate your approach.